Lower Cascades (Hanging Rock)

 Lower Cascades is a waterfall in North Central North Carolina, located in Hanging Rock State Park in Stokes County.

 History

-The falls was first seen by Europeans when German naturalist Lewis David von Schweinitz discovered it, and was originally named Schweinitz Falls (or Cascades).
+The falls were first seen by Europeans when they were discovered by German naturalist Lewis David von Schweinitz.
+They were originally named Schweinitz Falls (or Cascades).

 Geology

 The waterway is Cascades Creek, which flows through Hanging Rock State Park.
-The falls has an overhanging bluff and a large plunge pool at the base.
+The falls have a large plunge pool at the base with an overhanging bluff.

 Visiting the Falls

 The falls are open to the public and are accessible beginning at a parking area on the side of Hall Road.
 Visitors may take a moderate-difficulty 0.3-mile (.5 km) trail to the falls.
 The trail used to be extremely difficult at the end with a dangerous cliff scramble, but has been made much easier by the addition of a set of stairs to the plunge pool.

-Nearby Falls
+Nearby falls

-Hanging Rock State Park hosts 4 other waterfalls:
+Hanging Rock State Park hosts four other waterfalls: